AkhmedovEhson/Chat_SignalR/README.md

 ## Key Features 🚀
-* Authorization and Authentication 🔒: Secure your application using JWT for authentication and authorization.
+* 🔒 Authorization and Authentication: Secure your application using JWT for authentication and authorization.
 Ensure that only authorized users can access the application's features and data.
-* Online Talks
+* 🍕 Online Talks
-* Online Games
+* 🎮 Online Games

 ## Get Started 🏁